tomaszkingukrol/async-data-flow/README.md

                 +-- ArgsMapperArgsError:
         +-- DispatchError:
 - DataFlowMergeResultError: raised when returned dictionary from function shoudn't be merged with returned dictionary by other functions
+- DataFlowFunctionResultError: Raised when function return other value that dictionary
 - DataFlowFunctionArgsError: raised when function used in DataFlow has another arguments that POSITIONAL_OR_KEYWORD arguments
 - DataFlowNotCallableError: raised when DataFlow contain not callable objects
 - DataFlowNotTupleError: raised when DataFlow is defined as other that tuple collection